pervaizusama/voice-gpt/README.md

 2. Verify that your API key is valid and entered correctly in the app's settings.
 3. Restart the app or your device to resolve any temporary issues.

-If you continue to face issues, please don't hesitate to contact us at [usamaaiesec15@gmail.com](mailto:usamaaiesec15@gmail.com) or via Twitter at [@usamakhawajaa].
+If you continue to face issues, please don't hesitate to contact us at [usamaaiesec15@gmail.com](mailto:usamaaiesec15@gmail.com) or via Twitter at [@usamakhawajaa](https://twitter.com/usamakhawajaa).